-The results of operations for SHC, and the estimated fair values of the assets acquired and liabilities assumed have been included in the Company's consolidated financial statements since its respective date of acquisition.
-For the year ended December 31, 2023 and since the June 1, 2023 date of its acquisition, SHC contributed approximately \$6.0 million to the Company's revenues and increased pretax income by approximately \$1.1 million.
+The results of operations for SHC, and the estimated fair values of the assets acquired, and liabilities assumed have been included in the Company's consolidated financial statements since the date SHC acquired substantially all of the assets and assumed certain liabilities of Southern Hydraulic Cylinder, Inc. For the year ended December 31, 2024, SHC contributed approximately \$8.1 million to the Company's revenues and increased pretax income by approximately \$0.9 million.
 Earnings for the period include adjustments made for the elimination of intercompany sales and profits, as well as sales of finished goods recorded at market value as part of the acquisition.

-The unaudited pro forma financial information in the table below summarizes the combined results of the Company's operations and those of SHC for the periods as shown as if the acquisition of SHC had occurred on January 1, 2021.
+The unaudited pro forma financial information in the table below summarizes the combined results of the Company's operations and those of Southern Hydraulic Cylinder, Inc. for the periods as shown as if the acquisition from Southern Hydraulic Cylinder, Inc. had occurred on January 1, 2022.
 The pro forma financial information presented below is for informational purposes only, and is subject to a number of estimates, assumptions and other uncertainties.

-The Company did not have any material, nonrecurring pro forma adjustments directly attributable to the business combination included in the reported pro forma revenue and earnings.
+The Company did not have any material, non-recurring pro forma adjustments directly attributable to the business combination included in the reported pro forma revenue and earnings.

-Pro forma for Years Ended December 31,
+Pro Fo rma Years Ended December 3 31,

-(in thousands) 2023 2022 2021
+(in thousands) 2024 2023 2022

-Revenue \$ 1,157 \$ 861 \$ 728
+Revenue \$ 1,257,500 \$ 1,156,639 \$ 861,320

-Earnings \$ 60 \$ 22 \$ 17
+Income Before Income Taxes \$ 80,130 \$ 74,404 \$ 22,250

-INVENTORY
+3. INVENTORY